Moini/BookArtGenerator/README.md

 Folding the pattern turns a dull book into real art.

-NOTE: There's also an improved python version of this script available at https://github.com/Moini/BookArtGeneratorPy ALSO NOTE: If you would like to use an even more improved, javascript-based online version, then go visit http://vektorrascheln.de/bookart.html
+NOTE: There's also an improved python version of this script available at https://github.com/Moini/BookArtGeneratorPy
+NOTE: If you would like to use an even more improved, javascript-based online version, then go visit http://vektorrascheln.de/bookart.html

 The program file for 'BookArtGenerator' is BookArtGenerator.php.